 The ACA also allows states to expand their Medicaid programs through federal payments that fund most of the cost of increasing the Medicaid eligibility income limit from a state's historic eligibility levels to 133% of the federal poverty level.
-To date, however, 20 states have expressed their intent not to expand Medicaid eligibility.
-However, several states are exploring the opportunity to expand Medicaid eligibility in a manner that is different than set forth under the ACA.
-As a result of these and other uncertainties, we cannot predict whether there will be more uninsured patients than anticipated when the ACA was enacted.
+As of January 12, 2016, 31 states and the District of Columbia are implementing the expansion of Medicaid eligibility.
+In addition, a limited number of states have obtained waivers from CMS to expand Medicaid eligibility in a manner that is different from that prescribed by the ACA while still allowing them to access federal matching funds, 16 states have expressed their intent not to expand Medicaid eligibility, and four states are still considering whether to adopt the Medicaid expansion.
 All of the states in which we operate, however, already cover children in the first year of life and pregnant women if their household income is at or below 133% of the federal poverty level.